We've found 20 resorts in Austria

 Perfect for the family who wants a short transfer from Innsbruck Aiport.

 The villages of Serfaus & Fiss (linking to Ladis) are in the western part of North Tyrol, situated on a wonderful sunny plateau and an area which has fast become known as Austria's leading area for families and kid-friendly skiing.

 With funparks, toboggan runs, ice rinks, curling and legendary apres-ski, it is an area off the beaten track but well worth a visit!

 The town is made up of buzzing bars, clubs and restaurants that attract a big audience and a very lively crowd.

-The ski area boasts 144 km of impeccable slopes on 3 mountains and thanks to the linked glaciers, a great all round ski resort.
+The ski area has 144 km of impeccable slopes spread over 3 mountains all reaching heights above 3,000 metres and thanks to the linked glaciers has a fantastic snow record with skiing from October through to May.
+A great all round ski resort.

 Zell Am See is considered one of the most attractive skiing areas in Austria with 100% snow guarantee from the local glacier.